 Just stop for a moment and let that sink in.
 Can you comprehend it?

 When I was 23, I attended my cousin’s graduation ceremony in a gymnasium where the announcer noted there were 200 students sitting in attendance.
 For some reason, I just remember thinking, “So this is what 200 people looks like.”
 For Solomon to have over 700 wives, it would fill up those seated at the bottom as well as those sitting in the bleachers.

 Here’s the thing…just because it’s recorded in the Bible that Solomon had 700 wives, it doesn’t mean God condones polygamy.
 There are many Biblical figures who had multiple wives.
 Abraham had two wives.
 Moses had several.
 King David had eighteen.

 In the beginning, God created one man and one woman.
-When Moses constructed the Ark, he was instructed to bring aboard one male and female of every animal.
+When Noah constructed the Ark, he was instructed to bring aboard one male and female of every animal.
 I can’t think of a single scripture in the Old Testament that approves or encourages polygamy, but there are numerous that point out the consequences of adultery.